Bedtime procrastination: Origin of name

+The term "bedtime procrastination" became popular based on a 2014 study from the Netherlands.

-Causes
+Causes and theoretical explanations

 An individual may procrastinate sleep due to a variety of causes.
+Researchers have studied bedtime procrastination through both proximate explanations, which focus on the immediate psychological mechanisms that cause an individual to delay sleep, and ultimate explanations, which explore why humans might have developed a tendency for this behaviour over time.
+There is still little research using evolutionary frameworks to study bedtime procrastination, but recent studies have begun to address this gap.

 The person may not consciously be avoiding sleep, but rather continuing to complete activities they perceive as more enjoyable than sleep (such as watching television, browsing social media or playing video games).
 There are many distractions in the 21st century; obtaining distractions to delay sleep is much easier than in earlier decades.
+These distractions create a sleep environment filled with artificial lighting and constant stimulation that differs from ancestral conditions, a phenomenon known as evolutionary mismatch.
+Researchers have proposed that mechanisms such as hyper-vigilance, which evolved to detect physical threats, may be triggered by non-threatening modern stimuli, contributing to sleep disruption.
+Evolutionary research suggests that sleep duration across species is shaped by tradeoffs between sleep and other activities, with humans sacrificing sleep when alternative behaviours offer greater immediate value.

+Smartphone use

+Behavioural explanations have also focused on the role of technology.
 Problematic smartphone use directly causes bedtime procrastination.
 People who extensively use a smartphone are more likely to delay their bedtime because they find it hard to stop using the phone and keep getting distracted by it before going to sleep.
 These people enjoy the temporary satisfaction of smartphone use and want more time to entertain themselves.
+Smartphone apps deliver content through variable reinforcement schedules, where rewards appear at unpredictable intervals, a pattern known to produce persistent behaviour that is resistant to stopping.
 In addition, bedtime procrastination plays a mediated role between smartphone addiction and depression and anxiety.
 Habitual smartphone overuse results in bedtime procrastination, and shorter sleep duration and lower sleep quality may trigger many negative emotions responsible for depression and anxiety.